ravikoppula/ravikoppula/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently working at @RHB Bank.
+- 🔭 I’m currently residing in Toronto and looking for new opportunities.
 - 💻 Most used line of code `git commit -m "Initial Commit"`
 - 🌱 I’m currently exploring react and AWS database.
-- 🤔 I’m looking for help with react hybrid mobile app routing.
+- 🤔 I’m looking for opportunity to learn about AI related programming.
 - 💬 Ask me about Microsoft Technologies.
 - 📫 How to reach me: ravikoppula92@gmail.com.
 - 😄 Pronouns: Ravi.
-- ⚡ Fun fact: Reading books, travelling, cycling, hiking, camping and going to the GYM very often.
+- ⚡ Fun fact: Reading books, travelling, cycling, hiking, camping and working out.

 #### Top Technologies
 <!-- TODO: Make technologies links takes you to repositories -->